 Spoonfest is a fantastic sharing of skills and great fun but the workshops are just short taster sessions.
 If you really want to learn then you need longer.

 Since we have some of the best spooncarvers in the world coming we thought we should get them here three days earlier and offer the chance of a longer course.
 Not only will you have the enjoyment of learning with a small group from a master carver you will also be sharing the Spoonfest site with 4 other courses so we all get to see what the other tutors are up to as well.

-Courses cost £275 including all materials.
-All courses run 2pm-5.30pm on Tues 1st August and 9.30-4.30 on Weds 2nd and Thurs 3rd August.
+Courses cost £275 including all materials, unless otherwise stated.
+All courses run 2pm-5.30pm on Tues 30th July and 9.30-4.30 on Weds 31st July and Thurs 1st August.
 Free camping on site is included, as is a good lunch each day and lots of tea and coffee.
 The fires will be going in the evenings for folk to cook over or often there’s a large group goes to eat at a local pub.

 We have big shared lunchtime meals and can see progress in all the classes, almost 5 classes for the price of one.
 For the folk who come on these special courses the atmosphere is great.

 Pre fest courses are aimed at folk who can already use the basic tools rather than absolute beginners.
 You will need to bring your own tools for your class.

 Originally from Transylvania, Andreea started spoon carving in 2020, while living in the US, and quickly fell in love with it.
 Over more than 800 spoons, including a year-long project, she’s been exploring various wood essences, shapes and styles, from traditional to modern, along with different decorating techniques.

 Andreea has taught at numerous international festivals over the last two years, and she brings all her knowledge, experience, and heart to her teaching.
 You can see more of her work at ponderandspoon.com or follow her on instagram @andreeagrad